Q. Does information on my tax forms get reported to the IRS?

 Q. What do I do if my Tax ID Number printed on the form is incorrect?

-A. To change your Tax ID number on file with us, please send us a Form W-9 with your correct Tax ID number.
+A. To change your Tax ID number on file with us, please send us a completed Form W-9 with your correct Tax ID number.
 You can obtain Form W-9 at your local post office, online at www.irs.gov

 or by calling us toll-free at 1-800-582-6757.